Brandin Cooks: Personal life

 Cooks is a Christian.
-He followed big plays in the 2016 season with a bow-and-arrow motion, referencing a Bible verse in which a boy named Ishmael used his archery skills to survive in the desert after he nearly died there without water.
+He followed big plays in the 2016 season with a bow-and-arrow motion, referencing a Bible verse where a boy named Ishmael used his archery skills to survive in the desert after he nearly died there without water.
 Cooks earned a nickname as "the Archer".

 Cooks married Briannon Lepman on July 7, 2018.

 In 2020, Cooks donated $50,000 to his hometown of Stockton, California.
-The donation helped establish the Stockton Children's Fund, which serves local children impacted by the coronavirus pandemic.
+The donation helped establish the Stockton Children's Fund, which serves local children impacted by the COVID-19 pandemic.
+In 2021, Cooks earned his Private Pilot License and Instrument Rating.